nCode GlyphWorks Product Options

 A Practical Discussion on Fatigue

-Driving a time domain simulation rig such as a vehicle 4-post rig typically requires large amounts of measured data.
+Performing durability tests, such as vehicle road simulators, can take many weeks and require huge amounts of time history data.
 Fatigue Editing is an option used to perform damage sensitive editing to generate shorter time series data that retain the required damage.